HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 What we've seen so far is that render-blocking resources are still quite prevalent, very few sites are using advanced prioritization techniques, and more than a third of LCP images are not statically discoverable.
 If site owners aren't making improvements to these areas _en masse_, perhaps there are changes at the OS or browser level that are responsible for the movement we've seen this year.
 There are two possible explanations: improved caching in Chrome and improved performance on Android.

-The [back/forward cache](https://web.dev/bfcache/), or _bfcache_, is a browser feature that enables pages to be quickly restored from memory when a user navigates back or forward.
+The <a hreflang="en" href="https://web.dev/bfcache/">back/forward cache</a>, or _bfcache_, is a browser feature that enables pages to be quickly restored from memory when a user navigates back or forward.
 By avoiding the network entirely, a bfcache restoration is nearly instantaneous for loading performance.

-In late 2021, Chrome [improved](https://www.smashingmagazine.com/2022/05/performance-game-changer-back-forward-cache/) support for bfcache-eligible sites.
+In late 2021, Chrome <a hreflang="en" href="https://www.smashingmagazine.com/2022/05/performance-game-changer-back-forward-cache/">improved</a> support for bfcache-eligible sites.
 This meant that users on these sites would start to experience instantaneous LCP performance.
 We would also expect to see a comparable improvement to TTFB, but this might be a side effect of the way TTFB is measured in CrUX.
-According to the CrUX documentation, it's technically still an [experimental](https://developer.chrome.com/docs/crux/methodology/#experimental-metrics) metric and so it _does not_ account for bfcache and other pre-rendered navigations.
+According to the CrUX documentation, it's technically still an <a hreflang="en" href="https://developer.chrome.com/docs/crux/methodology/#experimental-metrics">experimental</a> metric and so it _does not_ account for bfcache and other pre-rendered navigations.

 Another hypothesis is that LCP improved across the web due to optimizations to Android.
-According to a [Chromium blog post](https://blog.chromium.org/2022/03/a-new-speed-milestone-for-chrome.html#:~:text=Chrome%20continues%20to%20get%20faster%20on%20Android%20as%20well.%20Loading%20a%20page%20now%20takes%2015%25%20less%20time%2C%20thanks%20to%20prioritizing%20critical%20navigation%20moments%20on%20the%20browser%20user%20interface%20thread) in March 2022, loading performance on Android improved by 15%.
+According to a <a hreflang="en" href="https://blog.chromium.org/2022/03/a-new-speed-milestone-for-chrome.html#:~:text=Chrome%20continues%20to%20get%20faster%20on%20Android%20as%20well.%20Loading%20a%20page%20now%20takes%2015%25%20less%20time%2C%20thanks%20to%20prioritizing%20critical%20navigation%20moments%20on%20the%20browser%20user%20interface%20thread">Chromium blog post</a> in March 2022, loading performance on Android improved by 15%.
 The post doesn't go into too much detail, but it credits the improvement to "_prioritizing critical navigation moments on the browser user interface thread_."
 15% is very significant, and it may also help explain why mobile performance outpaced desktop performance in 2022.

 The six percentage point improvement to LCP this year can only happen when hundreds of thousands of websites' performance improves.
 Putting aside the tantalizing question of how that happened, let's take a moment to appreciate that user experiences on the web _are_ getting better.
 It's hard work, but improvements like these make the ecosystem healthier and we should all be proud.

 ## First Input Delay (FID)

-[First Input Delay](https://web.dev/fid/) (FID) measures the time from the first user interaction like a click or tap to the time at which the browser begins processing the corresponding event handlers.
+<a hreflang="en" href="https://web.dev/fid/">First Input Delay</a> (FID) measures the time from the first user interaction like a click or tap to the time at which the browser begins processing the corresponding event handlers.

 {{ figure_markup(
   image="good-fid-by-device.png",